Colored operads, series on colored operads, and combinatorial generating systems: Colored operads and bud operads

 \begin{Proposition} For any set of colors $\Ccr$, the construction

-is a functor from the category of monochrome operads to the category of $\Ccr$-colored operads. \end{Proposition}
+is a functor from the category of monochrome operads to the category of $\Ccr$-colored operads. \end{Proposition} \medbreak

 We omit the proof of Proposition~\ref{prop:functor_bud_operads} since it is very straightforward.
 This result shows that $\Bud_\Ccr$ is a functorial construction producing colored operads from monochrome ones.
-We call $\Bud_\Ccr(\Oca)$ the {\em $\Ccr$-bud operad} of~$\Oca$ \footnote{See examples of monochrome operads and their bud operads in Section~\ref{subsec:examples_monochrome_operads}.} .
+We call $\Bud_\Ccr(\Oca)$ the \Def{$\Ccr$-bud operad} of~$\Oca$ \footnote{See examples of monochrome operads and their bud operads in Section~\ref{subsec:examples_monochrome_operads}.} .
+When $\Ccr$ is a singleton, $\Bud_\Ccr(\Oca)$ is by definition a monochrome operad isomorphic to~$\Oca$.
+For this reason, in this case, we identify $\Bud_\Ccr(\Oca)$ with~$\Oca$. \medbreak